cdrischler/compphysics-summer-tutorials/journals.md

 * know how to search for (and find!) scientific articles accurately
 * know the difference between pre-prints and published articles
 * be familiar with important scientific journals in nuclear physics
-* know how to access non-open-access journal articles through ressources provided by Ohio University
+* know how to access non-open-access journal articles through resources provided by Ohio University
 * know how to cite journal articles effectively in LaTeX
 * know about common tools to collect and organize scientific references